rigon/disk-benchmark/README.md

 When the read test is the first to be performed, data should be available at the target, like reading from a file.

-Tests can be done using different stratagies:
+Tests can be done using different strategies:
 - Sequentially
 - Randomly